 3) Easy refinance of student debt to 3% (or prime plus 2.5%), and offer new student loans at same rate.
 We don’t want the rates to be so low that people incur more debt by borrowing more money than necessary, or play games with borrowing and investing, etc. But if educated workers and voters are crucial to our long term success, why lend money to Too Big to Fail Banks almost for free, and charge students usurious rates?

 Our International Online University could be the best IOU ever.
 Private online universities cost $20,000 per year or more.
 Germany recently eliminated all tuition on higher education, while American students are drowning in $1.2 trillion of loan debt.
-Even if we can’t immediately match Germany, at least we could offer a free on-line alternative.
-Free Community college should be next.
+Even if we can’t immediately match Germany, at least we could offer a free on-line alternative, and free Community colleges.

 If you borrow a few hundred thousand dollars to buy a Ferrari, get drunk and crash it, go to jail, lose your job, and go bankrupt, your debt is forgiven.
 If, however you borrow that money to go to a good university, take a low paying job which helps humanity, then need to pay the medical expenses of a loved one, so go bankrupt, you still owe the money.
 How did we allow this?
 (Very strong Bankers’ lobby).
 Why don’t we change it?

 Bernie Sanders’s platform called for free university tuition at regular brick and mortar institutions as well.
 That of course requires a large funding source.
 Is free college tuition the best use of the tax on financial trading?
 Maybe!
 Let us know what you think.

 This is a fundamental part of American government we learn in Civics class, but it is not reality.
 Poor people go to jail for small offenses, and Wall Street Bankers break the law, crash the economy causing hardship for millions, and don’t even have to give back their ill-gotten bonuses.